Donate

 • Maryam Aliyar

-BCBA, Clinical Lead + Co-Founder
+Co-Founder and BCBA, Clinical Lead

 Board Certified Behavior Analyst.
 Master’s in Applied Behavior Analysis and Master’s in Computer Science.
-Mother of a non-speaking 12-year-old daughter.
+Mother of a non-speaking daughter.

 maryam@kinderhorizon.org